 Did you know that Cotton Top Tamarins are one of rarest species of primates on earth?
 Or that scorpions are some of the oldest living creatures on earth today?
 Choose an animal or two to research on the site and write a report about what you’ve learned.
 The site also explains how the animals who live at Rainforest Adventures connect to the world at large and why they are so important.

 The Rainforest Adventures website is also wonderful for increasing vocabulary, or preparing for a spelling bee.
 Can you spell (or say?!?) leptospirosis?
 Can you define it?
 Rainforest Adventures can help parents learn too!

 Titanic Museum Attraction honors the passengers and crew of the famous ship by telling their stories – a mission the museum upholds in person and online.

-Want to take a look around Titanic Museum Attraction right now?
-Take a free virtual tour of the museum on the Titanic Kids YouTube Channel.
+Want to take a look around Titanic Museum Attraction from the classroom?
+Book a free virtual tour for your class here.

 For parents who would like educational materials, check out their free curriculum resource guide that includes language arts, science, geography, and mathematics.